-On MIDI, the thermal background is dominated by 27 reflections in the optical train at ambient temperature, which in combination give a 35% reflection and almost radiate like a black body.
-The thermal background therefore is dependent on the sky and interferometer temperature (lower in winter for instance) and also on dust particles on the numerous mirrors used to relay the beams.
+On MIDI, the thermal background is dominated by 27 reflections (when the UTs are used, or 24 when the ATs are used) in the optical train at ambient temperature, which in combination give a 35% reflection and almost radiate like a blackbody.
+The thermal background therefore is dependent on the sky and interferometer temperature (lower in winter for instance) and also on possible dust particles on the numerous mirrors used to relay the beams.

 Under these conditions, it has become a standard procedure to observe the target (together with the inevitable sky) and subtract from it an estimate of this sky background obtained by fast switching between target and an empty sky position.
 The method used with MIDI to deal with this correction is called "chopping".
-The characteristic time of such a correction is dependent on the sky variability (which is fast), and the weather.
+The characteristic time of such a correction is dependent on the sky variability (which is fast), and on the weather.
 Sky subtraction has the additional advantage that detector artifacts are removed.

 In interferometric setup without the photometric channels, chopping is not employed.
 To cancel out the background, we rely on the fact that between the interferometric channels of MIDI, the background is almost totally correlated, whereas the interferometric signals are in phase opposition.
-Substracting in each detector frame the area illuminated by one interferometric channel from the area illuminated by the other will therefore cancel out the thermal background in the frame.
+Subtracting in each detector frame the area illuminated by one interferometric channel from the area illuminated by the other will therefore cancel out the thermal background in the frame.